BjornW/restless/readme.txt

 = Does this disable the REST API? =
 No, it only prevents non-authenticated usage of the REST API.

+= Does it work with WordPress Multisite? =
+Yes, it does.
+You may disable REST API access per site or per Network.
+Per site: Activate the plugin only per site on which you'd like to disable non-authenticated REST API access.
+Per network: Use network-activated for the plugin and it will automagically disable non-authenticated REST API access.

 == Screenshots ==